<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 3. Mechanical Vibrations

-Mechanical vibrations are a very common problem when it comes to frequency stability and phase noise problems.
-Luckily, these problems can usually be easily avoided or solved.
-This is due to the fact that quartz is a piezo-electrical material.
-The cool part about that is that you can apply a voltage to a crystal and it will oscillate or vibrate.
+Mechanical vibrations are a very common problem when it comes to frequency stability and phase noise.
+This is due to the fact that quartz is a piezoelectric material.
+The cool part about that is you can apply a voltage to a crystal and it will oscillate or vibrate.
 The bad news is that you can apply a vibration and it will create a voltage, which shows up as phase noise in the frequency offset of the induced vibration.

-We recently wrote a great, in-depth, article on how phase noise can be reduced in highly dynamic enviroments.
+Luckily, mechanical vibrations can usually be avoided or solved easily.
+We wrote another in-depth article on how phase noise can be reduced in highly dynamic environments.

 Naturally, as a circuit operates for an extended period of time, the temperature of the circuit will begin to increase.
 This heat increase will cause frequency determining components (capacitors, inductors, resistors, etc.) to change.
 The change of overall frequency is usually slow in this case, sometimes making the instability less noticeable.